katelyn-kincaid/CS499/index.md

 Print no data collected at TIME
 ```

+**Enhancement Two Narrative**

+The artifact I chose to work on was the final project I submitted for CS-350: Emerging Systems Architectures and Technologies in October 2020.
+The objective of this project, titled ‘Weather,’ was to use RaspberryPi and GrovePi to create a device that would record light levels, temperature, and humidity levels.
+Using those inputs, you were then expected to send all applicable data to a JSON file using specific conditions.
+In the case of this project, one condition was to only record temperature data if it were during the day.

+I chose to focus on this project for the Algorithms and Data Structure enhancement because such a vital component of it is the inclusion of JSON files.
+Before CS-350 I had no formal experience with JSON files and I wanted to challenge myself to become more familiar with them.
+To improve upon the original, I wanted to first eliminate the criteria that data would only be stored during set hours.
+Next I wanted to increase the amount of data that would be added to the file.
+I was already collecting the temperature and humidity levels, but I also wanted to ensure the time of day and some kind of indication of it being light or dark out were added.
+Though a simple start, it’s enough to at least tell the person looking at the data if it’s overcast out.

+I was able to accomplish everything I set out to in Module One.
+At this time, I have no plans for future updates for this enhancement.
+I learned a lot about JSON files with this project.
+Specifically, I learned how to include the current time in the JSON file and how to send a conditional text statement to a JSON file.
+Admittedly, I was hung up on how to include the light/dark indication in the JSON file.
+I spent a lot of time trying to add it as a condition in the if/else statement.
+Then I realized I was overthinking the situation and just created a variable.

+**Final Product**

 With this enhancement done as well, I can confidently say that I was able to accomplish everything I set out to for this projet.
 I wanted to ensure temperature, humidity, time of day, and light levels would be recorded and sent to a JSON file.
 The only thing I strayed on would be changing the frequency of data collection to 10 minutes.
 You can find the pre and post enhancement refinement [here](https://github.com/katelyn-kincaid/CS499/tree/EnhancementTwo).

 ### Enhancement Three: Databases